EddLabs/eddington/docs/about_us/who_is_eddington.rst

 to even consider a theory by a German physicist, during World War I, a theory so radical, which contradicts another great English physicist, Sir Isaac Newton.

+It was Eddington's dedication to the real, free scientific mind, one which isn't bound by geographical or political borders, that helped Einstein's theory make its first steps toward global consensus.
+Today, Einstein's theory of general relativity has been proven hundreds of times, based on thousands of observations, all which started by Eddington's first attempt.

 Eddington died from cancer at the age of 61.
 He had no wife and no children.

-For his dedication to the scientific method, one which exceeds any political believes, we decided to honour his name by naming our data fitting platform after him.
+For his dedication to the scientific method, and his dedicated quest towards the world's hidden truths, we decided to honour his name by naming our data fitting platform after him.